canonical/lxd/doc/instances.md

 to an existing physical network.

-`macvlan` effectively lets you fork your physical NIC, getting a second interface that's then used by the container.
+`macvlan` effectively lets you fork your physical NIC, getting a second interface that's then used by the instance.
 This saves you from creating a bridge device and veth pairs and usually offers better performance than a bridge.

 The downside to this is that macvlan devices while able to communicate between themselves and to the outside, aren't able to talk to their parent device.
-This means that you can't use macvlan if you ever need your containers to talk to the host itself.
+This means that you can't use macvlan if you ever need your instances to talk to the host itself.

 In such case, a bridge is preferable.
 A bridge will also let you use mac filtering and I/O limits which cannot be applied to a macvlan device.